 - The lonely sprout – children are asked to help the lonely sprout through drama and play!

-- What’s the veg – the worksheets comprises five different vegetables.
+- What’s the veg – the worksheet comprises five different vegetables.
 Children need to name each, and state how many there are of each type on the sheet.
 They can also colour each vegetable.

 - Take inspiration from the Colourful present story!
 Use the story and focus on vegetables.
 There are lots of resources to support too!

 The world around us